Site connector version: 3.8

 The Site connector consists of, first, a server application and second, a set of client applications.

 The Site connector server is an independent service rather than a package deployed via the Ubisense platform.
 On Windows, it is installed as a Windows Service.
-On Linux, it should be started in the same way as core and controller, via a startup script or systemd, depending on the Linux distribution.
+On Linux, it should be started in the same way as core and controller, via systemd.

 The client applications run as system services (e.g., Windows service or Linux daemon).